The Hague: Cityscape

 The former Dutch colony of the East Indies, now Indonesia, has left its mark on The Hague.
-Since the 19th century, high level civil servants from the Dutch East Indies often spent long term leave and vacation in The Hague.
-Many streets are named after places in the Netherlands East Indies (as well as other former Dutch colonies such as Suriname) and there is a sizable "Indo" (i.e. mixed Dutch-Indonesian) community.
+Since the 19th century, high-level civil servants from the Dutch East Indies often spent long-term leave and vacations in The Hague.
+Many streets are named after places in the Netherlands East Indies (as well as other former Dutch colonies such as Suriname), and there is a sizable "Indo" (i.e., mixed Dutch-Indonesian) community.
 Since the loss of these Dutch possessions in December 1949, "Indo people" also known as "Indische people" often refer to The Hague as "the Widow of the Indies".

 The older parts of the town have many characteristically wide and long streets.
 Houses are generally low-rise (often not more than three floors).
-A large part of the south western city was planned by the progressive Dutch architect H.P.
+A large part of the southwestern city was planned by the progressive Dutch architect H.P.
 Berlage about 1910.
 This 'Plan Berlage' decided the spacious and homely streets for several decades.
-In World War II, a large amount of the western portion of The Hague was destroyed by the Germans.
-Afterwards, modernist architect W.M.
+In World War II, a large portion of the western portion of The Hague was destroyed by the Germans.
+Afterward, modernist architect W.M.
 Dudok planned its renewal, putting apartment blocks for the middle class in open park-like settings.

-The layout of the city is more spacious than other Dutch cities and because of the incorporation of large and old nobility estates, the creation of various parks and the use of green zones around natural streams, it is a much more green city than any other in the Netherlands.
+The layout of the city is more spacious than other Dutch cities, and because of the incorporation of large and old nobility estates, the creation of various parks, and the use of green zones around natural streams, it is a much greener city than any other in the Netherlands.
 That is, excepting some medieval close-knitted streets in the centre.
 The Hague has a canal system around the old city center, which is mainly used for boat tours around the city.
-Most of the canals were drained in the late 19th century but many have been restored recently.
+Most of the canals were drained in the late 19th century, and some were filled between 1910 and 1970, but many have been restored recently.

-The tallest buildings of The Hague are both 146-metre-tall ministries of Justice and Security and the Interior and Kingdom Relations of the Netherlands, designed by Hans Kollhoff.
+The tallest buildings of The Hague are both 146-meter-tall ministries of Justice and Security and the Interior and Kingdom Relations of the Netherlands, designed by Hans Kollhoff.
 Other significant skyscrapers include the Hoftoren, Het Strijkijzer and De Kroon.